AWAlexWeber/python-voronoi-gen/README.md

 # python-voronoi-gen
 Using 2D-based Voronoi polygon generation as a base for random terrain generation using a variety of real-world algorithms.

+# Generation overview #

+## Tectonics
+The generation revolves around taking a voronoi graph and performing a variety of computations against it, largely revolving around neighbors and positional data.

+The first steps that we make is generate random set of N random shapes, using a base shape set.
+Our base shape set is as follows:

+### Square
+square = [(0.2,0),(1,0),(1,1),(0,1)]

+### Diamond
+diamond = [(0.5,0),(1,0.5),(0.5,1),(0,0.5)]

+### Triangle
+triangle = [(0.2,1),(0.5,0),(1,1)]

+All of which can be found in shapegen.py.
+We then take these shapes and iteratively calculate the midpoints between all edges, and make adjustments to the position of that midpoint randomly.
+This will create more and more points, changing the shape dramatically the deeper we go.

+## Geology & Heightmap

+We then take these shapes and place them randomly as tectonic plates in our world, assigning them a 'Geology' value.
+The geology value (sedimentary, igneous, and metamorphic) determines the 'hardness' of our tectonic plate, changing how the heightmap generates.

+Finally, we use the overlaps on all of the tectconic plates as well as their geology values to generate a conflict map.
+This conflict map, in combination with the generation of a set of mountains based on high conflict zones, creates our final heightmap and terrian map.

+## Temperature & Oceans

+Using the generated elevations we generate a terrain gradient primarily based off of position closed to the equator but also based on elevation regions.
+We combine this, with our calculation of the ocean to create humidity zones, which are zones where oceans of different temperatures meet.

+## Wind

+Next, we generate a wind output map which uses temperature gradients to determine the direction of wind, using a variety of different features (such as temperature, elevation, inertia) to determine which direction to flow.

+This is combined with the humidity to create a full humidity map.